 Obsessive compulsive disorder - OCD treatment and therapy from NOCD

-Pure OCD: What Is Pure Obsessional OCD?
-Signs, Symptoms, and Treatment
+What Is Pure Obsessional OCD?
+Signs, Symptoms & Treatment

 You may be familiar with some of the symptoms of obsessive-compulsive disorder (OCD).
-Oftentimes, OCD is associated with very obvious and visible compulsions—like excessive hand washing, ritualistic double checking of things like locking the door, and other physical behaviors.
+Oftentimes, OCD is associated with very obvious and visible compulsions—like excessively washing hands, ritualistically double-checking things like turning the stove off, and other physical behaviors.

 Though they can take many forms, these intrusive thoughts generally center on themes of harm, relationships, sexuality and gender, and religious or moral questions.
 These ideas and images can feel like an attack on a person’s sense of self and they often come with guilt and shame.